What Is Delta 8 - Tetrahydrocannabinol?

 Delta-8 currently has no governmental scheduling - unlike delta-9 THC.
 Still, it can show up on a drug test as those do not test for particular types of THC compounds, but rather metabolites.
 THC metabolites are the result of the body handling any kind of THC.
 A simple way to visualize this: Let's say you find a Popsicle stick in your house: you know someone in the house ate one, but there is no way to truly tell the exact flavor from the stick.
 Is the red because it was cherry-flavored or strawberry?
 If you have regular drug screenings at work, just be mindful.

 What we usually refer to as THC means delta-9-THC, the primary form of THC found in cannabis.
 Delta-8-THC is a distinct form of delta-9-THC, a molecule with a similar anatomical structure but with some key differences.
 While the two share many similar features, such as reducing nausea, stimulating appetite, and soothing pain, delta-8-THC exhibits a lower intoxicating potency than its relative delta-9-THC.
-Nonetheless, the efficiency and stability of delta-8-THC make it a potentially valuable cannabis-derived compound.
+Nonetheless, the efficiency and stability of delta-8-THC make it a potentially valuable cannabis-derived compound with many benefits all its own.

 We recommend doing as much research as possible on the legal status of any cannabinoid products before committing.
 Laws and regulations concerning THC and CBD products are as diverse as they are complex -and we at Flora are in no position of giving definitive constitutional advice when the matter is still developing.
 Looking for Delta-8 products?
 Try our new Delta-8 Gummies!